chrisitopherus/pw-simplified/README.md

 // with import
 import {Password, CryptoPassword} from 'pw-simplified';
-// ofc you can give the classes any alias you want, like import {Password as Pass, CryptoPassword as CPass}
+// ofc you can give the classes any alias you want, like import {Password as Pass, CryptoPassword as CPass} from 'pw-simplified';
 ```

 ### Configuration